 Note that the larger number of fatalities and injuries are associated with shooters who reach their demise by their own hand, law enforcement, or a civilian; the average number of fatalities almost doubles among shooters who commit suicide or are killed, as demonstrated by the graphic below.

-Shooter's age and victim totals
+Shooter's age and number of victims

 The graphic below displays the relationship between the total number of fatalities, injuries, and the shooter's age.
 The count() variable represents the number of incidents per age group, the SUM(Number of Fatalities) and SUM(Number of Injured) are sum of fatalities and injuries among each age group.